 - One of their commercials for Chili's lampooned Justin's tendency for Melismatic Vocals as he starts grabbing at JC while belting out notes.
 (Chris, Joey, and Lance walk away in irritation as Lance throws off his headphones and Chris mimics strangling Justin.)

 - Lance poked fun as his failed attempt at space on an episode of Review with Forrest MacNeil and he appeared on a sketch on The Tonight Show riffing on his own name.
-His (as well as Joey's) entire television career after the band is essentially Adam Westing with some Self-Deprecation thrown in.
+His and Joey's entire television careers after the band are essentially Adam Westing with some Self-Deprecation thrown in.

 - Self-Titled Album: 'N Sync/*NSYNC, natch.